Northcliff High School: Transformation

-According to a Sunday Times investigative report, Northcliff was named as Gauteng's least representative school staff-wise, with its academic staff consisting of 96% white staff members.
-The figures for Northcliff High School were according to teaching staff lists and photos on the school's website as the school refused to reveal its numbers to the press.
+According to a 2017 Sunday Times investigative report, Northcliff was named as Gauteng's least representative school staff-wise, with its academic staff consisting of 96% white staff members.
+The figures for Northcliff High School were according to photos on the school's website as the school declined to reveal its numbers to the press.

 Past and present heads of school

 The following have been the heads of the school: